-The favoured location for open water swimmers is Carlisle Bay, a magnificent, yet tranquil, crescent shaped bay located off the south-west region of the island.
-The Bay is bordered by one mile of white sand beach.
-Recently, Sir Anthony Bamford, chairman of JCB, said of Carlisle Bay, "Its one of the most beautiful beaches in the world".
+The open water event is hosted in Carlisle Bay, a magnificent, yet tranquil, crescent shaped bay with placid and clear waters with no undertow located off the south-west region of the island.
+The Bay is a designated Marine Park, teeming with a proliferation of sea life including turtles, sea horses and tropical fish and is bordered by one mile of white sand beach.
+Recently, Sir Anthony Bamford, chairman of JCB and repeat visitor to Barbados for more than 50 years, said of Carlisle Bay, "Its one of the most beautiful beaches in the world".
 The historic bay now lies in the heart of a UNESCO World Heritage Site: "Historic Bridgetown and its Garrison", an honour bestowed on Barbados in 2011.